What's an FSA?

 - A spouse who is physically or mentally incapable of self-care and has the same principle residence as you

-If you're single or married filing separately, the limit on how much you can contribute to your Dependent Care FSA is $2,500.
+In 2018, if you're single or married filing separately, the limit on how much you can contribute to your Dependent Care FSA is $2,500.
 If you're married and filing jointly, the limit on how much you can contribute is set at $5,000.

 How do FSAs work with Justworks?

-Justworks will then reach out to all eligible employees notifying them of the new benefits and of their open enrollment period.
+If a company chooses to make FSAs available to their employees, Justworks will then reach out to all eligible employees notifying them of the new benefits and of their open enrollment period.
 Employees can only sign up during the open enrollment period.

 Employees can decide to start contributing to an FSA directly from their Justworks account.
 When an enrollment opportunity is present, they will see a banner encouraging them to enroll upon logging in to Justworks.
 They can also reach the workflow by going to the 'Benefits' tab on the left-hand side menu.